topnax/ups/README.md

-# ups-server
+# ups
-A server of the semester project application
+A repository for the subject KIV/UPS